ReadFromUrl

 Reading from a Web page

-To obtain the contents of a web page, which is usually in HTML format, just supply the URL, e.g.:
+To read the contents of a web page,usually in HTML format, just supply the URL, e.g.:

 ReadFromUrl("http://lumina.com")

-If you leave off the "http://" part, it defaults to an http query, e.g.:
+If you omit the "http://" part, it defaults to an http query, e.g.:

 ReadFromUrl("lumina.com")